SeanE15/Programming_for_data_analysis_II/README.md

 [1] Wisconsin Breast Cancer Dataset description
 [2] Dataset Information
 [3] Literature Review
-    - Glossary of ML Acronyms
+    * Glossary of ML Acronyms
 [4] What is Breast Cancer?
-    - Database Terms
+    * Database Terms
-    - Types of Cancer
+    * Types of Cancer
 [5] Introduction to the Data
 [6] Analysing the Data
-    - Heatmaps
+    * Heatmaps
-    - Pairplot
+    * Pairplot
-    - Barplot/Catplots
+    * Barplot/Catplots
 [7] Synthesizing the Data
-    - Logistic Regression
+    * Logistic Regression
-    - K-Nearest Neighbor
+    * K-Nearest Neighbor (Scaled and Unscaled)
-    - Naive Bayes
+    * Naive Bayes
+    * Support Vector Classifier
+[8] Results of Classifier Training
+[9] Extending the Dataset

-[8] References
+[10] References

 ----

 **The breakdown of the repository content is as follows:**

+* breast-cancer-wisconsin.names.txt - A prerequisite when using the dataset; a file which is requested to accompany the dataset by the author on the UCI website.

+* wdbc.names.txt - Another definition file which has to accompany the dataset.

 ## <div align="center">System Requirements</div>